frappe/frappe_io/frappe_io/www/docs/user/en/apps.md

 INFO:bench.utils:./env/bin/pip install -q  -e ./apps/custom_app
 ```
 The `custom_app` directory will now be created in the `apps` directory.
 It will
 also be added to `apps.txt`.

+## Directory structure

-The directory structure of the app will look
-something like this:
+The directory structure of the app will look something like this:

 ```sh
 apps/custom_app